FarronF/limerick-council-meetings/meetings/2020/09/22-Virtual Meeting of the Home and Social Development SPC/Minutes - Meeting of the Home and Social Development SPC - 22nd June 2020.md

  At the end of the meeting, Aoife Duke mentioned that we are looking for support

-from the members of the SPC in relation to the percentage split as we review--- Turnkeys.
+from the members of the SPC in relation to the percentage split as we review
+---
+Turnkeys.
 Private developers are coming to HD and looking for HD to take them on.

 She asked for permission from SPC to have discussions with private developers on